Engin-Boot/capture-behavior-of-a-visit-counter-mayank-ranjan17/needs-director.md

   Given the log of patient list and their schedule When a patient recovers
-  Then the patient leaves the hospital and number of beds vacant count increases by one
+  Then the patient leaves the hospital and vacant beds count increases by one

 Scenario: Compute parking slots to reserve for visiting specialists